FOSSRIT/epauv/README.rst

 We hack on this project in a virtualenv, and you should, too!

+EPAUV requires that you have the ``python-lxml`` package installed.
+This is used by pygal to generate coolio SVG diagrams.

 -   cd <directory containing this file>

 -   $venv/bin/python setup.py develop